 Courtney Allen - Community Development Coordinator

 Courtney Allen has been a resident of Bibb County for most of her life.
 She joined Cahaba Medical Care in February of 2018, having recently returned to her hometown after spending nearly four years near the Gulf Coast in Daphne, Alabama.
 She graduated from the University of Alabama in 2013, earning a Bachelor of Arts in communication with a major in public relations and minor in psychology.
-Previously, she worked as marketing/communications manager for a large general contracting firm in Mobile.
+Previously, she worked as the marketing/communications manager for a large general contracting firm in Mobile.
 While unexpected, her transition from corporate to nonprofit was a welcome change that has sparked a passion for serving others and a new appreciation for small-town life.
-Courtney currently lives in Centreville with her husband, Andrew, their twin toddlers, Reese and Ava, and their German shepherd, Kara.
+Courtney currently lives in Centreville, where she is a member of Centreville Baptist Church and serves as a member of the Cahawba Junior Women's Club.
+She is married to her husband, Andrew, and together they have boy/girl twin toddlers, Reese and Ava, and a German shepherd named Kara.
 Outside of work, she loves spending time with her family, teaching the twins new things and taking them on fun adventures.
-She also enjoys music, shopping and college football, and she serves as a member of the Cahawba Junior Women’s Club.
+She also enjoys music, shopping and college football - Roll Tide!

 JohnQueta Bailey, MPA - Community Development Coordinator (Jefferson County)

 “Do nothing about me, without me”.
 This quote has become the driving force behind JohnQueta’s nonprofit career.
 Raised in West End, she graduated from Miles College with a Bachelor of Arts in political science.
 She then obtained her Master of public administration from Kaplan University and has spend her entire professional career working for nonprofits.
 She is the proud mother of a 16-year-old son who is an honor roll student, member of the SGA, football quarterback, baseball player and wrestling state champ.